 In addition to local pain, symptoms can include:

 - Joint inflammation

 - Decreased spinal mobility and flexibility

-If you’ve been experiencing these symptoms for any length of time, talk with your health care provider.
-Your physician will be able to use methods like an MRI or a diagnostic facet injection to determine if facet joint syndrome is the cause of your back pain.
-Upon diagnosis, most doctors recommend an initial course of conservative treatment including over-the-counter medicine, rest and physical therapy.
+If you’ve been experiencing these symptoms for any length of time, talk with your doctor.
+He or she will be able to use methods like an MRI or a diagnostic facet injection to determine if facet joint syndrome is the cause of your back pain.
+Upon diagnosis, most doctors recommend an initial course of conservative treatment including pain medication, chiropractic care and physical therapy.

 Surgery will usually be considered if these methods don’t bring desired relief, usually after a period of several weeks or months.
 The board-certified+ surgeons at Laser Spine Institute perform minimally invasive surgery that uses smaller incisions and offers a shorter recovery time^ compared to traditional open back surgery.
 To learn more about the advantages of our outpatient surgery, contact us today.